18kimn/blog/src/routes/[postType]/writing/professionalism/index.md

 capital are fundamentally opposed to the needs of those that labor for it, and yet the two are bound inseparably together.
-The immediate growth of capital lies in increasing working hours, pay less in wages, preventing collective bargaining; the needs of the laborers are precisely the opposite.
+The immediate growth of capital lies in increasing working hours, paying less in wages, preventing collective bargaining; the needs of the laborers are precisely the opposite.
 At the same time, they constitute each other, they are what make each other exist; there would be no capital were it not for the concept of laborers producing it and no laborers if not the necessity of capital to interpellate them as such.
-Capital's pursuit of its "own" interests against those of labor thus has it undermine itself, as seen in investments in automation and fixed capital leading to the rate of profit to fall, the way depressed wages stunt the economy as a whole and attack the market that capital needs to sell its goods in, in the way undercutting competitors to gain a profit lowers profits made system-wide and long-term.
+Capital's pursuit of its "own" interests against those of labor thus undermines itself, as seen in investments in automation and fixed capital leading to the rate of profit to fall, the way depressed wages stunt the economy as a whole and attack the market that capital needs to sell its goods in, in the way undercutting competitors to gain a profit lowers profits made system-wide and long-term.
 In other words, capital and labor not only have an antagonistic relationship but one that is constantly unstable and dynamic, each side rearranging itself, innovating and changing society in a direction we usually recognize as "forward," as described by Marx's most famous